Fantastic Voyage: Awards and honors

+Adaptations

 Novelization

 After acquiring the film's paperback novelization rights, Bantam Books approached Isaac Asimov to write the novelization, offering him a flat sum of $5,000 with no royalties involved.
-In his autobiography In Joy Still Felt, Asimov writes, "I turned down the proposal out of hand.
+In his autobiography In Joy Still Felt, Asimov writes: "I turned down the proposal out of hand.
 Hackwork, I said.
 Beneath my dignity."
-However, Bantam Books persisted, and at a meeting with Marc Jaffe and Marcia Nassiter on April 21, 1965, Asimov agreed to read the screenplay.
+However, Bantam Books persisted, and at a meeting with Bantam editorial director Marc Jaffe and 20th Century Fox executive Marcia Nassiter on April 21, 1965, Asimov agreed to read the screenplay.

 In the novelization's introduction, Asimov states that he was reluctant to write the book because he believed that the miniaturization of matter was physically impossible, but he decided that it was still good fodder for story-telling and that it could still make for some intelligent reading.
 In addition, 20th Century Fox was known to want someone with some science-fiction clout to help promote the film.
 Aside from the initial "impossibility" of the shrinking machine, Asimov went to great lengths to portray with great accuracy what it would actually be like to be reduced to infinitesimal scale.
-He discussed the ability of the lights on the submarine to penetrate normal matter, issues of time distortion, and other side effects that the movie does not address.
+He discussed the ability of the lights on the submarine to penetrate normal matter, issues of time distortion, and other side effects that the film does not address.
 Asimov was also bothered by the way the wreck of Proteus was left in Benes.
 In a subsequent meeting with Jaffe, he insisted that he would have to change the ending so that the submarine was brought out.
 Asimov also felt the need to gain permission from his usual science-fiction publisher, Doubleday, to write the novel.
 Doubleday did not object, and had suggested his name to Bantam in the first place.
-Asimov began work on the novel on May 31, and completed it on July 23.
+Asimov began work on the novel on May 31 and completed it on July 23.